Are you ready to Spring Forward? Welcome to daylight savings!

 I hope you’re as inspired as I am to get outside with your pup!
 These parks are great places for socialization, playing, and taking your dog’s training to the next level.
 Parks provide great distraction for dogs who are still learning recall, and for practicing a variety of commands.
 Plus, there’s really nothing better than a pooped pup after a great day at the park!

-Click the link below for directions to each park, and more information about Alexandria’s rules/regulations for dogs and parks:
+Click the link below for directions to each park, and more information for the parks around where you live: